 Meanwhile I have to smile about this question, which has offended me before.
 On a photo trip many years ago, where I was a participant with a Canon 600D, another participant said to me “Hach, you have a beginner’s camera.
 I got the 6D” – the counter-attack of the then leading photographer is still in my ear today, namely that it’s not the camera that counts, but the person behind it.
 How true.

 Whatever camera you got.
-You can learn to photograph with anyone.
-These are my best tips, how you…
+You can learn to photograph with any camera.
+Just know the photography basics.
+Here’s how you will…

 … get rid of automatic mode for ever